-The expression "markedly predominant" is defined by the Regulation defining the scope of the expression "markedly predominant" for the purposes of the Charter of the French Language.5
+The expression "markedly predominant" is currently defined by the Regulation defining the scope of the expression "markedly predominant" for the purposes of the Charter of the French Language.
+However, certain amendments to the Regulation respecting the language of commerce and business coming into force on June 1, 2025 will replace the Regulation defining the scope of the expression "markedly predominant" for the purposes of the Charter of the French Language, which will be revoked at that time.